AlanaFarkas/Crossroads/day_one.md

 -You can log in through Yelp or Google, or create an account -You can 'favorite' places, tied to your crossroads account

-**Stretch**
+Team Workflow:
+-Push every hour
+-Standup every hour
+-Make many feature branches with clear names
+-Commit often with clear, concise commit messages -Take breaks, don't burnout!

+**Stretch Goals**
 -Utilize google calendar to invite friends to the agreed upon place -Worldwide capability!
 -IP Address location finder implementation
 -TEST TEST TEST

-Workflow:
--Push every hour
--Standup every hour
--Make many feature branches with clear names
--Commit often with clear, concise commit messages

-SPIKES:
--Yelp API
--Google API, we don't need everything!
--Heroku
--OAuth
--Gems (Devise? others)
--Foundation
--Continuous integration tool, Travis Testing?

-Today's plan:
-Routes
-Wireframe
+Main color? #9BDBE9
+Google circle marker
-Google Maps API
+Google info window

-Ayaz: Foundation guru -- let's wireframe today
+Open info window when you click on marker
+Type of map choice for user